Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Concluding remarks

 In closing, we discuss two further questions raised in this paper.
 First, the oscillator-qubit system discussed in Sec.$\,$\ref{sec:JC} is so far the only example where we can rigorously prove the impossibility of restoring complete positivity by the gauge transformation.
 It is not clear how general this conclusion is.
 As discussed underneath Eq.$\,$(\ref{eq:diss_rhost}), we have not yet developed an intuitive understanding of such impossibility.
 Our proof utilizes the theorem in \cite{WPG10}, which is applicable only to qubit maps.
 Future work in this direction would provide us with a new insight into a constraint on the spectrum of quantum maps in general.
-Second question is whether it is possible to find a gauge choice leading to a positive and surjective assignment map $\mathcal{K}$.
-As a model reduction technique, the assignment should fully capture an invariant manifold, otherwise the reduced model fails to simulate a part of possible dynamics.
-Despite its importance, the existence of a such a gauge choice has so far been confirmed only for a dispersively coupled two qubit system \cite{Alain20}.
-To prove the surjectivity, we need to characterize density matrices in the total system.
+A second question is whether it is possible to find a gauge choice leading to a positive and surjective assignment map $\mathcal{K}^G$, which is relevant to practical applications as detailed in Appendix \ref{app:gauge}.
+The existence of a such a gauge choice has so far been confirmed only for a dispersively coupled two qubit system \cite{Alain20}.
+To prove such surjectivity, we need to characterize density matrices in the total system.
 This problem is already complicated for 3-dimensional systems \cite{Kimura03} and a new approach is warranted.